Cold Brew Coffee Ratio Formula

 - Good-quality cold water or water at room temperature

 - Electrical or mechanical kitchen scale

-1. Weigh out 100g of coffee beans and coarsely grind them with your coffee grinder.
+1. Weigh out 100 grams of coffee beans and coarsely grind them with your coffee grinder.
 Place the grounds in your French Press.

-2. Slowly pour out 700g (700ml) of water into your French Press making sure that all the coffee grounds are evenly soaked.
-This is a good cold brew recipe ratio of 1:7.
+2. Slowly pour out 700g (700 ml) of water into your French press, making sure that all the coffee grounds are evenly soaked.
+This is a good cold brew coffee ratio of 1:7.

 If sunlight or heat cannot be avoided, place your French Press in the refrigerator to brew for about 15 hours.

-5. Once brewing has completed slowly push the plunger of your French Press down to separate the grounds from the coffee concentrate.
+5. Once brewing has been completed, slowly push the plunger of your French Press down to separate the grounds from the coffee concentrate.

-Pour this concentrate through your stainless steel or paper filter into a suitable container that can be sealed with a lid.
+Pour this concentrate through your stainless steel or paper filter.
+Bottling cold brew coffee into a suitable container that can be sealed with a lid is the final step.

 Can You Add Flavors While Brewing?

-Most cold brewing coffee recipes that use extra flavor ingredients call for the adding of these ingredients to the coffee after brewing has been completed.
+Most cold-brewing coffee recipes that use extra flavor ingredients call for the addition of these ingredients to the coffee after brewing has been completed.